jafetgado/Cel7ML/README.md

 #### Other Python scripts
 - `bioinformatics.py`: adhoc functions for bioinformatic analysis
-- `analysis_and_plots`: script for analyzing results and plotting figures
+- `analysis_and_plots.py`: script for analyzing results and plotting figures

 ## Datasets
 - Sequence datasets are in `./fasta/`